Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: Dataset and training process

+One important factor in dynamics of infectious diseases is the basic reproduction number ($\mathcal{R}_0$), which represents the expected number of new cases caused by a single infectious member in a completely susceptible population \citep{dietz:93,hethcote:00}.
+The $\mathcal{R}_0$ controls how rapidly the disease could spread and for each group it is define as

+where we assume $\beta_{h\,h'}=0$ when $h \not= h'$ because people in their homes never directly meet mobile people (who are outside their homes).
+For this case, we can also calculate an Effective $\mathcal{R}_{0}$ representing the $\mathcal{R}_{0}$ seen by the whole population at a specific time.
+It can be calculated as

-\subsection{Dataset and training process}
+\section{Dataset and training process}

-For the training process 40 high-fidelity numerical simulations were performed in order to generate the training dataset.
+For the training process 40 full-order numerical simulations were performed in order to generate the training dataset.
 Each simulation consists of two different $\mathcal{R}_{0\,h}$, one for people at home and another for mobile people.
-We divide the whole region in Figure \ref{fig:town} in a regular grid of $10\times10$ (100 cells) for the numerical simulation.
-Considering that each type of people (people at home and mobile) has the four quantities of the extended SEIRS model (Susceptible, Exposed, Infectious and Recovered), there will be eight variables for each cell in the grid per time step, which gives a total number of $100 \times 8 = 800$ variables.
-Principal component analysis is performed in the $800$ variables, in order to work with a low dimensional space in the GAN-based ROM.
+The spatial domain of the numerical simulation is a regular grid of $10\times10$ (100 cells).
+Considering that each type of people (people at home and mobile) has the four quantities of the extended SEIRS model (susceptible, exposed, infectious and recovered), there will be eight variables for each cell in the grid per time step, which gives a total number of $100 \times 8 = 800$ variables (model states).
+Proper orthogonal decomposition is performed in the $800$ variables, in order to work with a low dimensional space in the GN-based ROM.
 The first $15$ principal components were chosen and they capture $>99.99\%$ of the variance held in the time snapshots.
-Hence the GAN is trained to generate the $15$ PCA coefficients ($\bm{\alpha}^n$) and the two $\mathcal{R}_{0\,h}$ ($\bm{\mu}^n$) over a sequence of 10 time steps.
+Hence the GAN is trained to generate the $15$ POD coefficients ($\bm{\alpha}^n$) and the two $\mathcal{R}_{0\,h}$ ($\bm{\mu}^n$) over a sequence of 10 time steps.
 We choose this time length because it represents a cycle (one day) in the results.